- Contact Us

 As a graduate student at SFU, you are a member of the Graduate Student Society which provides eligible students with Health and Dental insurance coverage.
 Detailed Plan information including an FAQ is available here.

-The Dean of Graduate and Postdoctoral Studies, Jeff Derksen, and the staff in the GPS office oversee most functional aspects of graduate studies at SFU.
-The GPS website is a source of a wealth of information concerning all official aspects of completing graduate studies at SFU.
+The Dean of Graduate Studies Office, Mary O'Brien, and the staff in the GS office oversee most functional aspects of graduate studies at SFU.
+The GS website is a source of a wealth of information concerning all official aspects of completing graduate studies at SFU.
 You will find information there about scholarships and awards, professional development, graduate general regulations (GGRs…which you should read!) and other policies related to participating in graduate studies.
-All official forms needed for applying for graduation, leaves (medical, academic, personal, and parental), and extensions can be found on the GPS website here.
+All official forms needed for applying for graduation, leaves (medical, academic, personal, and parental), and extensions can be found on the GS website here.

 Now that you have arrived in Vancouver, you may have a lot of questions about where to find the appropriate resources to meet your needs.
 This page has information that will help you settle into your new life as an international graduate student at SFU.
 Find tips and resources about acquiring a social insurance number, extending your study permit, applying for scholarships, awards, and more.